-- It will save you a tremendous amount of time while experiencing the other Hollywood Studios attractions.
+While that may still sound extreme, it will save you a tremendous amount of time while experiencing the other Hollywood Studios attractions.
 Showing up this early allows you to do the majority of the Hollywood Studios attractions before the long lines start.

 Some will tell you this is not the case and you can still show up a lot closer to the listed opening time and still get a boarding pass for that day.